atisharma/hyjinx/README.md

 ### Hylights

-- A sensible, lispy `defmethod`
+- A sensible, lispy `defmethod` (polymorphic type dispatch)
 - ~~A Hy code beautifier and in-REPL syntax highlighting~~ -- now moved to [beautifhy](https://github.com/atisharma/beautifhy)
 - An `inspect` module that works like Python's, but also for Hy code
 - Pretty tracebacks with correct syntax highlighting for hy or python
 - Print/get/edit source code of a function, module etc.; e.g. `(print-source hyjinx.lib.sieve)`
-- In-repl code analysis and discussion using LLMs (e.g. for writing docstrings)
+- In-repl code analysis and discussion using LLMs (e.g. for writing docstrings, code review)
 - In-repl syntax highlighting and latex rendering (for [sixel-capable terminals](https://www.arewesixelyet.com)) for LLM replies
 - Numpy array pretty printing
 - A zmq lazy pirate protocol
 - A minimal ncurses class
+- An async actor-model class

 ### Modules